-Other studies have found disturbance from energy operations and other nearby development have adversely affected breeding behavior of greater sage-grouse (Harju et al., 2010; Holloran, 2005; Walker et al., 2007).
-These studies do not specifically address overflight and do not isolate noise disturbance from other types (e.g., visual, human presence), nor do they generally provide noise levels or qualification of the noise source (e.g., continuous or intermittent, frequency, duration).
+Other studies have found disturbance from energy operations, nearby developments, and other groundbased activities have adversely affected breeding behavior of prairie grouse (e.g., greater sage-grouse, lesser prairie-chicken, sharp-tailed grouse) (Harju et al., 2010; Holloran, 2005; Walker et al., 2007).
+These studies do not specifically address aircraft overflights and do not isolate noise disturbance from other types (e.g., visual, human presence), nor do they generally provide noise levels or qualification of the noise source (e.g., continuous or intermittent, frequency, duration).
 Evidence from Wyoming suggests greater sage-grouse avoided leks with anthropogenic noise associated with oil and gas development, and intermittent noise had a greater effect on lek attendance than continuous noise (Blickley et al., 2012a).
-In addition to effecting lek attendance, ground-based anthropogenic noise also increased stress hormone concentrations in male greater sage grouse (Blickley et al., 2012b) as well as masked vocalizations of males on leks (Blickley & Patricelli, 2012).
+In addition to effecting lek attendance, ground-based anthropogenic noise also increased stress hormone concentrations in male greater sage-grouse (Blickley et al., 2012b) as well as masked vocalizations of males on leks (Blickley & Patricelli, 2012).
 Likewise, Zeiler and Grunschachner-Berger (2009) postulated lek signaling was disrupted among multiple black grouse (Lyrurus tetrix) leks in Scandinavia due to the presence of a large wind facility and associated noise.

 Based on the most current data from 2008 to 2017 regarding active greater sage-grouse leks within the region of influence, 158 leks occur beneath existing FRTC SUA (Table 3.10-20 and Figure 3.10-28).
 Although there would be no change in the number of leks potentially overflown under Alternative 1 with the proposed SUA revision (Figure 3.10-43), 65 leks would experience overflights at a lower altitude or floor: